radifier/radiator/README.txt

 With the -b parameter you can open your ccminer to your network, use -b 0.0.0.0:4068 if required.
 On windows, setting 0.0.0.0 will ask firewall permissions on the first launch.
 Its normal.

-Default API feature is only enabled for localhost queries by default, on port 4068.

 You can test this api on linux with "telnet <miner-ip> 4068" and type "help" to list the commands.
 Default api format is delimited text.
 If required a php json wrapper is present in api/ folder.

-I plan to add a json format later, if requests are formatted in json too..

 >>> Additional Notes <<<